asynkron/gam-web/src/docs/dotnet/Persistence.md

 }
 ```

 Here we use the static `WithEventSourcing` method to create our instance of the `Persistence` class, passing in a `provider`, `actorId` and `ApplyEvent` method.
-We'll get to the `ApplyEvent` method below, but for now know that you pass in an implementation of IProvider, which represents the underlying storage system used to support persistence and an `actorId` that should be a unique identifier for the actor.
+We'll get to the `ApplyEvent` method below, but for now know that you pass in an implementation of `IProvider`, which represents the underlying storage system used to support persistence and an `actorId` that should be a unique identifier for the actor.

 Our `Counter` actor only supports two messages: